 Some information should not be disseminated, because it can’t be gathered back safely to the cloud.

 Some things are simply too inappropriate, unseemly and tasteless to merit publishing.

 And this is the place you can find all of those things.
 Don’t say I didn’t warn you.

 It begins like this:

-The second thing that occurred to me was that my boyfriend’s mom must not be producing enough of her own – how shall we put it delicately? — moisture in order to enjoy sexual congress.
+The second thing that occurred to me, was that my boyfriend’s mom must not be producing enough of her own – how shall we put it delicately? — moisture to enjoy sexual congress.

 My darlings, the time is here, in my 49th year, for the lubricant to come forth and multiply.

 At first, I was in denial, thinking that perhaps my marital sex life was just in a bit of a rut, but as the months went by and Aunt Flo stayed on vacation, I realized my body had entered a new phase and there was no turning back.

 At first, I was a little bit embarrassed to tell my husband that I needed lubricant intervention; as if this was my vajayjay’s first inevitable step toward needing its own walker, and one of those electric chair lifts to get it upstairs.